tmacwill/php-cli-input/README.markdown

 CLInput
 ---

+A library for more robust command-line input from CLI PHP scripts.

 ## Installation

 CLInput requires the ncurses library for PHP.
 It's available here http://pecl.php.net/package/ncurses or via your package manager.